vietnam-devs/coolstore-microservices/NET6.md

 # TODO
-1. update refresh token flow in webapi, hard code now
-2. error when do checkout, double-check for saleapp
+1. error when do checkout, double-check for saleapp (we might add Azure Service Bus for pubsub)
-3. scale rule with http concurrency (10)
+2. scale rule with http concurrency (10)
-4. Traffic spliting (modify web to add rating and split traffic 50/50)
+3. Traffic spliting (modify web to add rating and split traffic 50/50)

 # APIs